zxy666-nb/acc102-data-product/README.md

-Interactive Macro-Finance Dashboard & AI Strategy Analyzer
+# 📊 Macroeconomic & Financial Asset Dashboard

-Author: Xiaoyue.Zhang
+**Author:** Xiaoyue.Zhang

-1. Problem Definition & Target User
+**Module:** ACC102 Mini Assignment - Track 4 (Interactive Tool)

-Retail investors and business students often struggle to understand how macroeconomic shifts (like inflation) directly impact specific asset prices.
-This interactive dashboard bridges that gap by providing a unified visualization tool that calculates correlations and leverages AI to generate strategic PEST (Political, Economic, Social, Technological) insights.
+## 1. Problem & Target User

-Target Users: * Business and Accounting students analyzing market drivers.
+Retail investors often find it difficult to visualize how abstract macroeconomic data (like inflation or employment figures) impacts the specific assets they hold (e.g., TSLA, NVDA, or BTC).
+This interactive dashboard bridges that gap by providing a unified interface to correlate **complex macroeconomic indicators** with **real-time asset performance**, empowering users with data-backed strategic context.

-Retail traders seeking data-backed context for price movements.
+## 2. Product Access

-2. Product Access
+* **Live Web App:** [Your Streamlit App URL Here]
-Live Web App: [在此处粘贴你的 Streamlit 链接]
+* **Demo Video (1-3 mins):** [Your Demo Video Link Here]

-Demo Video (1-3 mins): [在此处粘贴你的演示视频链接]
+## 3. Data Sources

-3. Data Sources
+* **Financial Market Data:** Real-time historical price data (Open, High, Low, Close, Volume) fetched dynamically via the `yfinance` API.
-Financial Data: Real-time historical monthly close prices fetched via the yfinance API.
+* **Macroeconomic Indicators:** US economic data (CPI YoY, Non-Farm Payrolls, Jobless Claims) fetched directly from the **Federal Reserve Economic Data (FRED) API**.

-Macroeconomic Indicators: Simulated CPI (Consumer Price Index) YoY and NFP (Non-Farm Payroll) data, structured for academic correlation testing.
+* **Simulation Engine:** Includes a robust fallback mechanism using `numpy` and `pandas` to ensure analytical stability during API rate-limiting or maintenance.

-Scope: Rolling 12-month analysis based on user-selected tickers.
+## 4. Technical Execution

-4. Technical Execution
+* **Data Alignment:** Implemented `.resample('MS').last()` to align daily market volatility with monthly macroeconomic reporting cycles.
-Data Pipeline: Utilized pandas for multi-source data merging, resampling (daily to monthly), and temporal alignment.
+* **Statistical Engine:** Calculated the **Pearson Correlation Coefficient (r)** to quantify the linear strength between inflation trends and asset price action.

-Statistical Logic: Implemented Pearson Correlation Coefficient calculations to quantify the linear relationship between inflation and asset performance.
+* **Modern UI:** Built with `streamlit` using a multi-tab architecture (`st.tabs`) for clear logical separation between Macro, Market, and Correlation modules.

-Frontend: Developed with streamlit using an advanced layout (st.tabs, st.columns) for a professional user experience.
+* **AI Strategy:** Integrated the **DeepSeek-V3** large language model (via OpenAI-compatible API) to provide automated PEST strategic analysis.

-AI Integration: Connected to the DeepSeek API for automated, real-time strategic interpretation of market conditions.
+## 5. 🔒 Security & Professional Practice

-5. 🔒 Security & API Key Management
+To adhere to professional cybersecurity standards and XJTLU academic integrity:
-In line with professional software development standards, this project implements a dual-layer security strategy for API credentials:
+* **Credential Protection:** The DeepSeek API key is managed via **Streamlit Secrets** (`st.secrets`).
+This ensures that sensitive credentials are never "hardcoded" or leaked into the public GitHub repository history.

-Cloud Deployment: The live application utilizes Streamlit’s encrypted st.secrets management, ensuring the API key is never exposed in the source code.
+* **Error Handling:** The application is designed with a "Graceful Failure" logic—if an API is unavailable, the tool switches to an "Academic Mode" to ensure the user experience is not interrupted.

-Local Execution: To protect developer credentials while maintaining functionality, the app includes a dynamic sidebar password input.
-Users running the repo locally are prompted to provide their own key, ensuring that no sensitive "hardcoded" strings are committed to the public GitHub history.
+## 6. Key Findings & Insights

-6. Key Findings & Analysis
+The dashboard automatically generates interpretations based on data outputs:
-The tool provides automated insights based on mathematical outputs:
+* **Market Decoupling:** In periods where $|r| < 0.3$, the tool identifies a "decoupling" effect, suggesting that price action is driven by **institutional liquidity sweeps** rather than fundamental macro shifts.

-Correlation Decoupling: In scenarios where the correlation (r) is low (e.g., < 0.3), the tool identifies a "decoupling" effect.
+* **Inverse Sensitivity:** The analysis tracks how high CPI prints often lead to capital rotation into "safe havens," a trend clearly visualized in the combined line charts.

-Market Insight: As demonstrated in the analysis, low correlation suggests that price action is likely driven by institutional liquidity sweeps or macro-political events rather than basic economic fundamentals—adding a layer of sophisticated interpretation beyond simple charting.
+## 7. How to Run Locally

-7. How to Run Locally
+1. Clone this repository to your local machine.
-Clone the repository: git clone [Your Repo URL]
+2. Install the necessary dependencies:

-Install dependencies: pip install -r requirements.txt
+   `pip install -r requirements.txt`

-Run the app: streamlit run app.py
+3. Launch the dashboard:

-Note: Enter your DeepSeek API Key in the sidebar to activate the "Strategic Analysis" module.
+   `streamlit run app.py`

-8. Reflection & Limitations
+## 8. Limitations & Future Development
-Limitations: The macro data currently uses a simulated walk to ensure consistency for the assignment.
-Future iterations will integrate the fredapi for live Federal Reserve data.
+* **Limitations:** The current model focuses on linear correlation; future updates will incorporate Non-linear Regression for better anomaly detection.

-Scalability: The architecture is designed to easily scale from simple correlation to multi-variable regression analysis.
+* **Future Scope:** Integration of real-time Sentiment Analysis from financial news to supplement the PEST strategy module.